FelixFourcolor/He-trusted-in-God/README.md

     ```
     noteblock-generator [path to src.json] [path to minecraft world]
     ```
-    (See [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator)'s documentation for explanation and more build options.)
+    See [noteblock-generator](https://pypi.org/project/noteblock-generator/) for explanation and more build options.

 ## License
 While Minecraft remains Mojang's property and is subjected to their terms of service, the source code used to generate this structure is given to the public domain.
-You are free to do whatever you want with it, as long as it complies with Minecraft's terms of service, without any restrictions from my end.
+You are free to use it however you want, as long as such usage complies with Minecraft's terms of service, without any restrictions from my end.

 See [LICENSE](https://github.com/FelixFourcolor/He-trusted-in-God/blob/main/LICENSE) for more details.